AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Bodily injury coverage: Bodily injury coverage pays for other people’s medical expenses in accidents you caused.
 On the other hand, if you were injured when someone hit your car, their bodily injury coverage would pay your medical bills through a third-party claim.

-• Property damage coverage: Property damage coverage works the same as bodily injury coverage, but it covers physical damage to someone’s vehicle or property, like a mailbox, rather than injuries.
+• Property damage coverage: Property damage coverage works the same as bodily injury coverage, but it covers physical damage to someone’s vehicle or property instead of physical injuries.

-• Personal injury protection: PIP covers not only medical expenses but also lost wages and child care costs you incur as a result of a car accident.
+• Personal injury protection: PIP covers not only medical expenses, but also any lost wages and child care costs caused by an accident. t.
 Since Michigan is a no-fault state, each party is responsible for their own medical costs, regardless of who caused the accident.

-• Uninsured motorist coverage: Did you know that an estimated 26 percent of Michigan’s drivers were uninsured in 2019?1 As with its expensive car insurance, Michigan has the second-highest rate of uninsured drivers in the U.S. after Missouri.
-So what happens if someone without insurance hits your car?
-If you lack uninsured motorist coverage, you’d be responsible for your property damages and bodily injuries out of pocket, which is why we recommend getting coverage equal to your liability limits.
+• Uninsured motorist coverage: If you lack uninsured motorist coverage, you’d be responsible for your property damages and bodily injuries out of pocket, or you’d have to sue the other party for these costs.
+This is why we recommend getting coverage equal to your liability limits.

 • Collision coverage: If you cause an accident, you’ll be responsible for your own property damage costs unless you have collision coverage.